 If you were a hammer would you predict nails?

-I only make predictions about human nature, not my own.
+I only make predictions based on human nature, not my own.

-The Lady handed the short sword to her attendant Celeste Innocente, who was dressed in an expensive velvet dress, trimmed with Flemish lace.
+The Lady handed the short sword to her attendant Celeste Innocente, who was dressed in a blue velvet dress, trimmed with Flemish lace.
 The young woman reluctantly let the edge of Aliénor’s gown fall to the ground in order to receive it.
 As she did so she noticed Sir Gui looking at the sword covetously.